What Are Automated Roof Assessments? A Simple Guide

 However, that report is just the first step.
 An experienced roofer is still essential to interpret the findings, understand the severity of the damage in the context of your specific roof and climate, and recommend the right course of action.
 AI provides the "what," but the human expert delivers the "why" and "what's next."

-Myth: It’s Only for Commercial Properties
+Myth #2: It’s Only for Commercial Buildings

 While it's true that drone technology was first adopted for large-scale commercial roofs, it is now perfectly suited for residential properties.
 The core technology uses computer vision to automatically detect damage like hail impacts, lifted shingles, and cracks, which are common issues for Houston homeowners.
 The precision and detail are just as valuable for a single-family home as they are for a massive warehouse.